ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 to receive the submitted application.
 Also, some functionality in the dashboard will make use of this datastore.

-To facilitate an end-to-end local setup without worrying about dependencies, instead of running the local datastore service, you can rely on a shared remote datastore harness service, which is identical to the one running on staging, but can be used by developers as if it was running locally.

-However, for active development, and to debug or diagnose issues, running the datastore service locally will always be the recommended way.
-Also it is much easier to inspect the database, wipe it, run migrations, etc.
+For active development, and to debug or diagnose issues, running the datastore locally along the Apply application is the recommended way.
+Follow the instructions in the above repository to setup and run the datastore locally.

 ## Running the tests